emicklei/melrose/docs/cli.md

 Ctrl-R       | Reverse Search history (Ctrl-S forward, Ctrl-G cancel) Ctrl-Y       | Paste from Yank buffer (Alt-Y to paste next yank instead)

 ## API server

-Melrose starts a HTTP server on port 8118 and evaluates statements on `POST /v1/statements`.
+Melrose starts a HTTP server on port 8118 and evaluates programs on `POST /v1/statements` providing the source as the payload (HTTP Body).
+This server is used by the [Melrose Plugin for Visual Studio Code](https://github.com/emicklei/melrose-for-vscode).

+### HTTP response

+#### 200 OK

+If the request was successful processed then the response looks like:

+  {
+    "type": "melrose.Sequence",
+    "object: { ... }
+  }

+#### 500 Internal Server Error

+If the request could not be processed then the response looks like:

+  {
+    "type": "errors.Error",
+    "message": "unknown function",
+    "line": 1,
+    "column": 1
+  }

+#### 400 Bad Request

+If the request is malformed then the response will have the error message.

+### HTTP port

 The port can be changed to e.g. 8000 with the program option `-http :8000`.

-This server is used by the `Melrose Plugin for Visual Studio Code`.
+### tracing

+If the HTTP URL has the query parameter `trace=true` then `melrose` will produce extra logging.